The mixing time of the switch Markov chains: a unified approach: P -stable degree sequence classes

 In the proof of almost every previous result on rapid mixing of the switch Markov chain, it turns out there is a short hidden proof that the degree sequences under study are $P$-stable.
 The unified proof contains most of the technical difficulty of proving rapid mixing of the switch Markov chain.

-There have already been successful attempts at unifying some of the proofs, most notably~\cite{AK18}, which studies the notion of strong stability:
+There have already been successful attempts at unifying some of the proofs, most notably by Amanatidis and Kleer~\cite{AK19,AK20}, who study the notion of strong stability:

-\begin{definition}[adapted from~\cite{AK18}] Let $\mathcal{D}$ be a set of degree sequences.
+\begin{definition}[adapted from~\cite{AK19}] Let $\mathcal{D}$ be a set of degree sequences.
 Let

 We say that $\mathcal{D}$ is strongly stable if there exists a constant $\ell$ such that for any $\bd\in \mathcal{D}$ and any $G'\in \G'(\bd)$ there exists $G\in \G(\bd)$ (which depends on $G'$) such that $|E(G')\Delta E(G)|\le 2\ell$. \end{definition} For bipartite graphs, the definition is analogous.
-The above definition is easily seen to be equivalent with the one given in~\cite{AK18}, and it has the advantage that it does not rely on the definition of the Jerrum-Sinclair chain. \begin{theorem}[Amanatidis and Kleer~\cite{AK18}] The switch Markov chain is rapidly mixing on strongly stable unconstrained and bipartite degree sequence classes. \end{theorem}
+The above definition is easily seen to be equivalent with the one given in~\cite{AK19}, and it has the advantage that it does not rely on the definition of the Jerrum-Sinclair chain.
+Having formally defined strong stability, we restate the relevant theorem of Amanatidis and Kleer. \begin{theorem}[\cite{AK19,AK20}] The switch Markov chain is rapidly mixing on strongly stable unconstrained and bipartite degree sequence classes. \end{theorem}

 In the following subsections of this section we discuss all known $P$-stable degree sequence regions.
 It is an intriguing problem to discover other $P$-stable regions.